mdn/content/files/en-us/web/api/devicemotioneventrotationrate/index.md

 {{APIRef("Device Orientation Events")}}{{securecontext_header}}

-A `DeviceMotionEventRotationRate` object provides information about the rate at which the device is rotating around all three axes.
+A **`DeviceMotionEventRotationRate`** interface provides information about the rate at which the device is rotating around all three axes.

 ## Instance properties